Predefined matrices

 matTexture

-transformation matrix, determined by the entities' uv values.
+The texture transformation matrix, set up by the entity's uv parameters.

 matMtl